SAKO: Post–World War II production

 In 1997, Sako launched the 75, named for Sako's 75th anniversary.
 The 75 was externally similar to previous Sako models, but the construction was radically different featuring three symmetrical locking lugs and a detachable magazine.

 Before the 75, Sako hunting rifles (except the L46 and the L579) did not have detachable magazines, but a hinged floorplate with the lock placed on the front of the trigger guard.

 Sako's latest (and current) model, the M85, was introduced in 2006.
 In 2020, S20 was released.

 Current production

+Including the new Sako 90 and 100 series.
+Updated August 2024.